-India post payments bank’s first phase inaugurated on September 01 2018 with 650 branches and 3,250 post offices as contact points.
-More than ten thousand postmen were tied to the first phase.
-As of February 27, 2020, the Bank acquired approximately 2 crore customers throughout India.
+India post payment bank’s first phase was inaugurated on September 01, 2018, with 650 branches and 3,250 post offices as contact points.
+As of January 2022, the Bank acquired approximately five (5) crore customers throughout India.

-The IPPB pilot project was inaugurated on 30 January 2017 in Ranch and Raipur.
-The first phase of the national inauguration took place on 01 September 2018.
-The Union Cabinet in August 2018, approved a cost of 1435 crore for the establishment of the IPPB bank.
+The IPPB pilot project was inaugurated in Ranch and Raipur on January 30, 2017.
+The first phase of the national inauguration took place on September 01, 2018.
+The Union Cabinet, in August 2018, approved a cost of 1435 crore for the establishment of the IPPB bank.

-Payment banks are the banks that offer the most common banking activities like money transfer services, withdrawals/deposits, online banking, transfers from third parties, and mobile payments/purchases/transfers.
+Payment banks offer the most common banking activities like money transfer services, withdrawals/deposits, online banking, transfers from third parties, and mobile payments/purchases/transfers.

 - The Indian Post Payments Bank has been established under the control of the post department and is wholly owned by the Government of India.

-- Started Working on 30 January 2017 with the opening of two pilot branches, one branch in Ranchi and the other branch in Raipur.
+- IPPB started Working on January 30, 2017, with the opening of two pilot branches, one in Ranchi and the other in Raipur.

-- The payment bank can accept deposits from individuals and small companies up to 1 lakh per account but is not authorized to borrow anyone.
+- The payment bank can accept deposits from individuals and small companies up to 1 lakh per account but is not authorized to lend to anyone.

-- India Post Payments Bank, along with other financial services providers, offers third-party products.
+- India Post Payments Bank, in collaboration with other financial services providers, offers third-party products.
 For example, in the case of loans, India Post Payments Bank acts as a PNB (Punjab National Bank) agent.

 - A range of products like current and savings accounts, direct benefit transfers, money transfers, utility and bill payments, and corporate and merchant payments are offered by the Indian Post Payment Bank.

-- With the India Post Payments Bank technology platform, these products and services are offered through several channels (counter services, mobile banking application, micro-ATM, IVR, and SMS).
+- The India Post Payments Bank technology platform offers these products and services through several channels (counter services, mobile banking applications, micro-ATM, IVR, and SMS).

 - IPPB (Indian Postal Payment Bank) has been authorized to link approximately 17 million PSB (Postal Savings Bank) accounts to its accounts.

 - Post Payment Bank of India is “designed to be accessible, affordable, and reliable for ordinary people,” the government said in a statement.
-It uses a large network of postal networks that covers all corners of the country with more than 300,000 postmen and Grameen dak sewaks
+It uses an extensive network of postal networks that covers all corners of the country with more than 300,000 postmen and Grameen dak sewaks

 - Earlier the government approved an 80 percent increase in the spending of the Indian Post Payment Bank to 1,435 crores.
 With this increase, the cost of the IPPB project will increase to 1,435 crores from 800 crores – which will provide strength to compete in the market with existing operators such as Airtel Payment Bank and Paytm Payment Bank.

-For the opening of savings account in Post office Payment Bank you should have a PAN card, Aadhaar number, and mobile phone number.
-If you do not have a PAN card then you will need to submit Form 60.
+To open a savings account in Post Office Payment Bank, you should have a PAN card, Aadhaar number, and mobile phone number.
+If you do not have a PAN card, you must submit Form 60.

-Moving ruler residents of India to formal banking has so far been a major challenge.
-As per the World Bank’s FINDEX 2017 report, the main reasons for unbanked not having a bank account and not to transact through banks were:
+Moving ruler residents of India to formal banking had been a significant challenge.
+As per the World Bank’s FINDEX 2017 report, the main reasons for the unbanked not having a bank account and not transacting through banks were:

-- To start banking they do not have sufficient money.
+- To start banking, people do not have sufficient money.

-- Distance from banking facilities and cost is a hindrance.
+- Distance from banking facilities and cost are hindrances.

-- These unbanked do not have an account because their family members already have an account?
+- These unbanked do not have an account because their family members already have one.

 - Mistrust in the financial system and the lack of documents.

-If rural savings begin to shift to the banking system, it will accelerate the transition from physical assets such as real estate and gold to financial assets.
-Another positive would be to free farmers and other villagers of rural India from the clutches of moneylenders.
+If rural savings shift to the banking system, it will accelerate the transition from physical assets such as real estate and gold to financial support.
+Another positive point would be to free farmers and other villagers of rural India from the clutches of moneylenders.

-Also, India Post, which has so far suffered losses due to high operating costs and declining revenues, will have new life opportunities.
-India Post-owned properties can be used for more sustainable income streams.
+Also, India Post, which has suffered losses due to high operating costs and declining revenues, will have new life opportunities, and Post-owned properties can be used for more sustainable income streams.